FaroukElk/GuruMaps/README.md

    i.
-Select Run --> Run 'app' or click Run in the toolbar
+In Android Studio Select Run --> Run 'app' or click Run in the toolbar

    ii.
 Select the deployment target.
 Your device should be under 'Connected Devices'